 - Keep your eyes on the card that you discarded.
 Pay attention to where it ends up.
 As you are the one who discarded it, you know exactly what it is.
 If you see a Player keep the card you discarded, be wary.
-It likely means they have another card which matches it in their hand, meaning they are at the very least half-way to their four-of-a-kind.
+It likely means they have another card that matches it in their hand, meaning they are at the very least halfway to their four-of-a-kind.
 Try not to discard a matching card again unless it will bring you very close to winning.

 - Similarly, when you are given a card from someone else, mix it into your hand and shuffle your hand.
 This prevents that Player from knowing with certainty if you discarded the card they gave you, or kept it.

 How many cards do you get in Spoons?

 In a game of Spoons, regardless of the number of Players, each participant in the game will always be given 4 cards during the initial deal at the start of the game.

 It is possible to play Spoons with two Players, though because the first Player to achieve a four-of-a-kind gets the spoon automatically, playing with two Players misses out on the fun speed-based aspect of the game.
 The game is rather pointless when only played by two people, and may as well not be called Spoons at all, but rather just “Four-of-a-Kind.”